 The second young lady I had been recruiting came for a campus visit and that same week sent in her application and transcripts.
 I had not seen any of her test scores before then.
 I can still picture her crying as I told her that she was not even going to be admitted to our school.

 The spring of her senior year, I was watching the state playoffs.
 She saw me in the stands before the game, while her team was waiting around.
-She came up to me, and with tears in her eyes gave me a hug and said she was sorry; she really did want to play for me.
+With tears in her eyes, she walked over, gave me a hug and said she was sorry; she really did want to play for me.
 That day was her last competitive soccer game.
 She ended up at a local community college and would never touch a soccer ball at the collegiate level.
-Being a student athlete in college requires a lot of discipline.
+Being a student-athlete in college requires a lot of discipline.

-Here is another article that will help you get recruited: 3 Reasons College Coaches Won’t Give You an Athletic Scholarship
+Here is another article that will help your child get recruited: 3 Reasons College Coaches Won’t Give You an Athletic Scholarship

 LIKE WHAT YOU READ?